-1. Planning for your survey2 Is a survey the best method for answering your research question?
-Should the survey be offered online, by mail, combination of these modes? in person, on the phone, or in some 2.
-2. Designing your sample 3 3.
-3. Designing your questionnaire 4 What are some best practices for writing survey questions?
-How can I measure change over time?
-How can I ensure the safety, confidentiality, a and comfort of respondents?
-4. 4.
-Fielding your survey 6 If I am using interviewers, how should they be e trained?
-What kinds of testing should I do before fielding a survey?
-What kinds of monitoring or quality checks sh ould I do on my survey?
-How do I get as many people to respond to the second ne survey as possible?
-5. 5.
-Analyzing and reporting the survey results 7 What are the common methods of analyzing s survey data?
-What is weighting and why is it important?
-What are the common industry standards for transparency in reporting data?
+1. Pl anning for your survey 2 Is a survey the best method for answering your research question?
+2 Should the survey be offered online, by mail, in person, on the phone, or in some combination of these modes?
+2. D esigning your sample 3 3.
+D esigning your questionnaire 3 What are some best practices for writing survey questions?
+3 How can I measure change over time?
+4 How can I ensure the safety, confidentiality, and comfort of respondents?
+5 4.
+Fi elding your survey 5 If I am using interviewers, how should they be trained?
+5 What kinds of testing should I do before fielding a survey?
+6 What kinds of monitoring or quality checks should I do on my survey?
+6 How do I get as many people to respond to the survey as possible?
+6 5.
+A nalyzing and reporting the survey results 7 What are the common methods of analyzing survey data?
+7 What is weighting and why is it important?
+7 What are the common industry standards for transparency in reporting data?
+7

-1. Planning for your survey
+Planning for your survey